 - Support legislation that regulates and reduces breeding of animals.
-To help change your city, county and state laws, sign up to receive alerts from Best Friends' Voices for No More Homeless Pets.
+To help change your city, county and state laws, sign up to receive alerts from Best Friends.
 We make it quick and easy for you to support laws in your area that fight puppy mills.
-Go to Best Friends' Legislative Action Center to sign up.
+Check out the Best Friends' Legislative Action Center to learn more.

 - Speak out in your community.
-Write letters to the editors of newspapers about puppy mills and breeders who keep their animals in unacceptable conditions.
+Write letters to the editors of newspapers and online news journals about puppy mills and breeders who keep their animals in unacceptable conditions.
 Note how many ads for dogs, puppies, kittens and other animals there are in the paper's classified section, while shelters overflow with unwanted pets.

 - Donate to Best Friends' puppy mill initiatives.
 Your donation will be used to fight puppy mills and to give former puppy mill dogs a chance to have what all dogs deserve: safety, good care, happiness and love from a family of their own.